 These are talks I give on Thursday morning as part of the daily online meditations led by Buddhist teachers on Colorado’s Front Range (8:00 – 8:45 am MT).
 The login information changes every week, so it is helpful to be on a teacher’s email list to get the weekly announcement.
 You can join my email list by clicking here.

-Emotional Wisdom and Resilience
+Emotional Wisdom and Resilience, 2: Slogans

 November 14, 2024 31:20 AUDVID